VelislavKarastoychev/euriklis-message/README.md

 ## message methods

-All the methods of the message class return message object, but make changes on the text parameter of the instance.So the architecture of the library allows you to chain the methods of the @euriklis/message library.
+All the methods of the message class return message object, but make changes to the text parameter of the instance.
+So the architecture of the library allows you to chain the methods of the @euriklis/message library.
 Every message instance has a text property, that is the result of the applied methods.
-In 03.03.2021 the current version was upgraded and a set of new methods, especially into the ground of the mathematics and symbols was added.
+In 03.03.2021 the current version was upgraded and a set of new methods, especially mathematical and logical symbols were added.

 - method bold:
 ```js
 new message().bold()
 ```
-makes the text which will be printed in the terminal after that to has bold style.
+makes the text which will be shown in the terminal after this method to appear in bold style.
 For example:

 ```js
 new message().bold().append('This text will be bold...')